Aalok786/Facial-recognition/README.md

 opencv-python

 "Training_images" Folder will contain the pictures of students from all angles as much as you can do to recognise them from any angle.
 I am putting some of mine and roomies photos for demo.

+attendance_data.xlsx file will contain attendance in the excel sheet with date and time.